prooph/service-bus-symfony-bundle/doc/profiler.md

 The DataCollectorPlugin gathers data about the dispatched messages and shows them in an extra section within the Symfony Profiler.
-There is one profile for each bus type and they are automatically enabled if `kernel.debug` is `true`.
+There is one profiler for the command- and one for the event-buses and both are automatically enabled if `kernel.debug` is `true`.

 ![Example of a timeline with a command and an event](profiler_data_collector_sections.png)